-The \$3.2 million (4%) increase in motor fuel gross profit was primarily driven by a 15% increase in our average fuel margin per gallon as compared to 2021 due to higher terms discounts as a result of higher crude prices.
-The average daily spot price of WTI crude oil increased 39% from \$68.14 per barrel in 2021 to \$94.90 per barrel in 2022.
+The \$0.7 million (1%) decrease in motor fuel gross profit was primarily driven by a 1% decrease in our average fuel margin per gallon as compared to 2022 driven by lower terms discounts due to lower crude oil prices, partially offset by better sourcing costs as a result of brand consolidation and other initiatives.
+The average spot price of WTI crude oil decreased 18% from \$94.90 per barrel in 2022 to \$77.58 per barrel in 2023.
 See "Significant Factors Affecting our Profitability-The Significance of Crude Oil and Wholesale Motor Fuel Prices on Our Revenues, Cost of Sales and Gross Profit."
-Additionally, we benefited from better sourcing costs due to our brand consolidation and other initiatives.
-Lastly, volume decreased 9% due in part to the loss of independent dealer contracts, which are generally lower margin, as well as our real estate optimization efforts and general economic conditions.